-Instead we find ones that are confusing or meant to stop or inhibit customers which creates a negative energy in the store.
+Instead, we find ones that are confusing or meant to stop or inhibit customers which creates negative energy in the store.

 And more importantly, thwarts your efforts to build retail sales.

 A wrong item with sign (Hanger sale sign with a pallet of air conditioners.)